StefHill/HillsHealth/Architectural Definition.md

 ## Introduction

+The design intention for the solution is to build and deliver a product that will provide summarised and simplified medical information.
 The solution architecture defines the entirety of the environment that is exclusively for the support of the developed product.
-The design intention for the solution is to build and deliver a product that will provide summarised and simplified medical information.

 ## Scope

 The solution intends to deliver the following goals and principles for the platform

-G1: Create summarised and paraphrased medical papers on key health topics
+G1: Create summarised and paraphrased medical papers on key health topics.

 G2: Display the output via social-media sites in a short video or graphic.

-P1: Provide automation wherever possible
+P1: Ensure the brief is a fair representation of the source

+P2: Ensure the output is unbiased, and where possible, contains minimal editorial re-write.

+P3: Strive for automation of the summary, paraphrasing, and ghraphical output.

 ## Dependencies